 Our primary research and development operations are conducted in our facilities in Germany.
 We have entered into and may continue to enter into international agreements, primarily related to our clinical studies.
-Accordingly, we have exposure to foreign currency exchange rates and fluctuations between the U.S. dollar and foreign currencies, primarily the euro and the Australian dollar, which could adversely affect our financial results, including income and losses as well as assets and liabilities.
+Accordingly, we have exposure to foreign currency exchange rates and fluctuations between the U.S. dollar and foreign currencies, primarily the euro Euro and the Australian dollar, which could adversely affect our financial results, including income and losses as well as assets and liabilities.
 To date, we have not entered into, and do not have any current plans to enter into, any foreign currency hedging transactions or derivative financial transactions.
 Our exposure to foreign currency risk will fluctuate in future periods as our research and clinical development activities in Europe and Australia change.
 We currently maintain a significant amount of our assets outside of the U.S.

 The functional currencies of our foreign subsidiaries are the applicable local currencies.
 Accordingly, the effects of exchange rate fluctuations on the net assets of these operations are accounted for as translation gains or losses in accumulated other comprehensive income (loss) within stockholders' equity.
 Foreign currency transaction gains and losses related to long-term intercompany loans that are payable in the foreseeable future are recorded in Other Income (Expense).
-Our German subsidiary is currently a significant portion of our business and, accordingly, a change of 10% in the currency exchange rates, primarily the euro, could have a material impact on our financial position or results of operations.
+Our German subsidiary is currently a significant portion of our business and, accordingly, a change of 10% in the currency exchange rates, primarily the euro, Euro, could have a material impact on our financial position or results of operations.

 Although operating in local currencies may limit the impact of currency rate fluctuations on the results of operations of our German and Australian subsidiaries, rate fluctuations may impact the consolidated financial position as the assets and liabilities of our foreign operations are translated into U.S. dollars in preparing our condensed consolidated balance sheets.
-As of March 31, 2024 June 30, 2024, our German and Australian subsidiaries had net current assets (defined as current assets less current liabilities), subject to foreign currency translation risk, of \$10.3 million \$5.4 million.
-A decrease of approximately \$1.0 million \$0.5 million in net current assets would result as of March 31, 2024 June 30, 2024, from a hypothetical 10% adverse change in quoted foreign currency exchange rates, primarily due to the euro.
-In addition, a 10% change in the foreign currency exchange rates for the three six months ended March 31, 2024 June 30, 2024, would have impacted our net loss by approximately \$1.9 million \$3.7 million, primarily due to the euro.
+As of June 30, 2024 September 30, 2024, our German and Australian subsidiaries had net current assets liabilities (defined as current assets less current liabilities), subject to foreign currency translation risk, of \$5.4 million \$0.5 million.
+A decrease An increase of approximately \$0.5 million \$50,000 in net current assets liabilities would result as of June 30, 2024 September 30, 2024, from a hypothetical 10% adverse change in quoted foreign currency exchange rates, primarily due to the euro, Euro.
+In addition, a 10% change in the foreign currency exchange rates for the six nine months ended June 30, 2024, September 30, 2024 would have impacted our net loss by approximately \$3.7 million \$5.8 million, primarily due to the euro, Euro.